-In our Angular apps, we write HTML markup that becomes our interactive application, but the browser understands only so many markup tags; Built-ins like <select> or <form> or <video> all have functionality defined by our browser creator.
+In our Angular apps, we write HTML markup that becomes our interactive application, but the browser only understands a limited set of markup tags; Built-ins like <select> or <form> or <video> all have functionality defined by our browser creator.

 What if we want to teach the browser new tags?
-What if we wanted to have a <weather> tag that shows the weather?
-Or what if we wanted to have a <login> tag that creates a login panel?
+What if we wanted to have a <weather > tag that shows the weather?
+Or what if we want to create a <login > tag that shows a login panel?

-This is the fundamental idea behind components: we will teach the browser new tags that have custom functionality.
+This is the fundamental idea behind components: we will teach the browser new tags that have custom functionality attached to them.

-If you have a background in Angular 1, Components are the new version of directives.
+If you have a background in AngularJS 1.X, you can think of components as the new version of directives.

 Let's create our very first component.
-When we have this component written, we will be able to use it in our HTML document like so:
+When we have this component written, we will be able to use it in our HTML document using the app-hello-world tag:

-'''

 1 <app-hello-world></app-hello-world>

-'''

-To create a new component using angular-cli, we'll use the generate command.
+To create a new component using Angular CLI, we'll use the generate command.